joenandez/codename_hunter/README.md

 ## Features

-- 🔍 **Smart Content Extraction**: Seamlessly extract structured content (headings, paragraphs, lists, code blocks, links, images) from any web page
+- 🔍 **Smart Content Extraction**: Seamlessly extract structured content (headings, paragraphs, lists, code blocks, links, images) from any web page.
 - 🤖 **AI-Powered Enhancement**: Optional integration with Together.ai to automatically refine and enhance Markdown formatting
 - 📋 **Clipboard Integration**: Instantly copy the processed Markdown content to your clipboard
-- 💾 **File Saving**: Save extracted content to disk with automatic URL-based filenames and timestamps
+- 💾 **File Saving**: Save extracted content to disk with automatic URL-based filenames and timestamps - helpful when working with AI Code Editors that support file tagging for context.

 ## Installation